 “The senior population has to be made aware of new health care methods and resources,” Carol Barwick said.
 “The meetings bring up a lot of things you didn’t know.
 People ask questions and the answers are shared with everyone, or you can wait and talk to the speaker afterward.
 I wish more people would realize what’s here.”

-Maria Hill, vice president of care management and post-acute care at ProHealth Care, said attendance at Senior Breakfast Club has been greater than anticipated.
+Maria Hill, vice president of care management and post-acute care at ProHealth Care, said attendance at Senior Breakfast Club is high.

 “We’re really pleased that Waukesha County seniors see value in these meetings,” Hill said.
 “It’s vital for seniors to stay up to date on health care and to know where to turn for assistance.”

-Hill noted that with as many as 60 people attending each program, seniors are achieving another primary goal: Enhancing their social lives.
+Hill noted that that seniors are achieving another primary goal: Enhancing their social lives.
 “Keeping up with friends and acquaintances and staying active are proven ways to live longer and happier lives,” she said.